 Don't forget to check out our new video with updated technology: vimeo.com/220289475

 Make sure you watch the video on a large screen.
 This clip is displayed in Full HD, yet the source footage (or the whole clip), is available in UltraHD 4k resolution for media productions.

 The answer to a common question: yes, colors are "real" and not exaggerated by digital enhancement.
 We have only applied basic white balance correction.
 However, we used specialized lights to mimic the underwater ambient spectrum.
 When photographers use white light (artificial spectrum) on corals, they simply miss the vast majority of colours.
 Corals have spectrum-sensitive colouration due to fluorescent pigments.

 The duration of sequences varied from 20 minutes to 6+ hours.

 === Technical details ===

-Just the intro and last scene are regular real-time footage.
-One frame required about 10 minutes of processing time (raw conversion + stacking).
-Unfortunately, the success rate was very low due to copious technical challenges and I spent almost 9 long months just to learn how to make these kinds of videos and understand how to work with these delicate creatures.
+Just the intro and the last scene are regular real-time footage.
+One frame required about 10 minutes of processing time (raw conversion + stacking + deconvolution in some scenes).
+Unfortunately, the success rate was very low due to copious technical challenges and we spent almost 9 long months to get it right.

 Music: Atmostra III by Cedric Baravaglio, Jonathan Ochmann and Zdravko Djordjevic.